pauliceia/vgiws/doc/api/user.md

     ```
 - Error codes:
     - 400 (Bad Request): Invalid parameter.
-    - 404 (Not Found): Not found any resource.
     - 500 (Internal Server Error): Problem when get a user.
 Please, contact the administrator.
 - Notes: